astroprofsmith/intromodern.github.io/_sources/c7velocity.md

 If Newton had tried to solve this problem, he would have deduced that the $x$ component of $\beta$ would be reduced by $\beta_R$, and the $y$ component would be unchanged.
-If you let $\gamma_R\rightarrow 1$, Equation {eq}`tanthp` reduces to this result, so the correspondance principle is satisfied, but if $\gamma_R$ is bigger than 1, then the angle will be reduced relative to Newton's prediction.
+If you let $\gamma_R\rightarrow 1$, Equation {eq}`tanthp` reduces to this result, so the correspondence principle is satisfied, but if $\gamma_R$ is bigger than 1, then the angle will be reduced relative to Newton's prediction.